Jones, No. 16 Louisville beat Wake Forest 77-65

 WINSTON-SALEM, N.C.
+(AP) — No. 16 Louisville twice flirted with handing Wake Forest a lopsided loss only to squander leads.
+The good news for coach Chris Mack was the way the Cardinals responded each time.

-(AP) — Carlik Jones scored a season-high 23 points to help No. 16 Louisville beat Wake Forest 77-65 on Wednesday night, extending the Cardinals’ best start in Atlantic Coast Conference play.
+Carlik Jones scored a season-high 23 points to help the Cardinals beat the Demon Deacons 77-65 on Wednesday night, extending their best start in Atlantic Coast Conference play.

-Samuell Williamson added 15 points and 11 rebounds for the Cardinals (9-1, 4-0 ACC), who blew nearly all of a 16-point second-half lead before finally putting this one away in the final 6 minutes as the Demon Deacons went cold.
+Samuell Williamson added 15 points and 11 rebounds for the Cardinals (9-1, 4-0 ACC), who first let a 14-point lead slide all the way to four in the first half.
+Then, after pushing ahead by 16 after halftime, Louisville watched Wake Forest climb to within a point.

+“I think it’s very evident at times that we have a very young team that will give up a couple of easy ones and allow somebody to get back in the game,” Mack said.

+The Cardinals had issues with foul trouble — most notably with David Johnson picking up his fourth foul with more than 12 minutes left — as well as multiple players dealing with cramping .
+Yet Louisville never surrendered the lead before finally putting this one away in the final 6 minutes.

+Jones said the message among the players in the huddle was “to just stick together and fight it out and dig it out, and I believe that’s what we did tonight.”

-Louisville shot 51% for the game to reach 4-0 in the league, marking the program’s best since joining the ACC before the 2014-15 season.
+Louisville shot 51% to reach 4-0 in the league, marking the program’s best since joining the ACC before the 2014-15 season.
 It marked the best start in any league since for the Cardinals since winning their first eight Big East games during the 2008-09 season.

-Daivien Williamson scored 19 points for the Demon Deacons (3-4, 0-4), who looked on the way to a blowout loss when Louisville scored twice off consecutive turnovers to take a 50-34 lead and force a timeout just 90 seconds after halftime.
+Daivien Williamson scored 19 points for the Demon Deacons (3-4, 0-4), who fell behind 50-34 lead just 90 seconds after halftime after giving up consecutive baskets off turnovers.
 They clawed back to within a point midway through the second half, only to go 9 1/2 minutes without a basket to squander a shot at an upset.

 Wake Forest shot just 9 of 29 (31%) after halftime, including 2 of 14 from behind the 3-point arc.